- Ness

 9, Details

-There are an array of talented wedding suppliers out there with great ethical credentials, ranging from natural make up and hair through to ethical photographers, so with a little research it's possible for your wedding to support small businesses who are making a difference.
+There are an array of talented wedding suppliers out there with great ethical credentials, ranging from natural make up and hair through to ethical photographers and of course sustainable wedding planners!
+With a little research, it's possible for your wedding to support small businesses who are making a difference.
 Check out The Natural Wedding Company as a good resource for ethical wedding suppliers, and research what suppliers are local to where you plan to wed.

 10, Honeymoon